sebastienrousseau/pain001/README.md

     /path/to/your/template.db
 ```

-### Using the source code
+### Using the Source code

-You can use the source code and run the example code in your
+You can clone the source code and run the example code in your
 terminal/command-line.
 To check out the source code, clone the repository from
 GitHub: